Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What to Do If Your Dog Ate Your Birth Control Pills

 Depending on the type of tablets and how many your dog ingested, the vet will tell you if it is necessary to take your pet to the clinic.
-Also, the veterinarian may suggest that you induce vomiting.
-Do not try it yourself unless your vet has recommended it.
+The veterinarian may suggest that they see your dog and induce vomiting.
+Do not try it yourself at home, as it’s likely to cause more harm than good, and may not be successful.

 If your dog is small, a puppy, or pregnant, it is safer to call your veterinarian or a veterinary poison control center right away.